The Masks of Death: Development

 Executive producer Kevin Francis had previously attempted to raise funds for a new version of The Hound of the Baskervilles.
 Francis intended to cast Peter Cushing as Holmes, which would be Cushing's third take on the Doyle tale after the 1959 Hammer production and the two-part production for the 1968 television series, and feature a stop-motion dog created by Ray Harryhausen.

 While funding for the proposed film collapsed, it led to Francis discussing an original tale with writer Anthony Hinds.

 Casting

 This is Peter Cushing's final portrayal of Sherlock Holmes.
 He first donned Holmes' deerstalker in Hammer's The Hound of the Baskervilles (1959).
 Later, he took over from Douglas Wilmer in the BBC television series Sir Arthur Conan Doyle's Sherlock Holmes in the late 1960s.
-Cushing considered Sherlock Holmes to be his favorite role but his age, Cushing being in his 70s, required the part to be written for a much older Holmes.
+Cushing considered Sherlock Holmes to be his favourite role but his age, Cushing being in his 70s, required the part to be written for a much older Holmes.

 Filming

-Filming began in the summer of 1984 at Twickenham Film Studios with location work at Buckinghamshire and London.
+Filming began in the summer of 1984 at Twickenham Film Studios with location work in Buckinghamshire and London.